 However, after this eating habit can be learned, your new eating times will become frighteningly regular.

 Low-carb and ketogenic diets act as an after-burner on intermittent fasting.

-Intermittent fasting and the keto diet pursue the common goal of lowering insulin levels, emptying carbohydrate stores, and entering ketosis.
+Intermittent fasting and keto aim to lower insulin levels, empty carbohydrate stores, and enter ketosis.

 In this process, your body draws energy preferentially from glycogen stores in the liver, kidneys, and muscles.
 Once these carbohydrate stores are empty, the body must turn to stored fat for energy.

 This fat-burning process is called ketosis and is a natural mechanism that once ensured our survival.